rickyota/genoboost/README.md

 `--file-sample-val [FILE]`: Sample file for validation.

 `--file-snv [FILE]`: Snv file for training.
 One line for one SNV id.

+`--major-a2-train`: Set major allele as a2 in training dataset.

 `--iter-snv [NUMBER]`, `--iter [NUMBER]` : Maximum number of SNVs or iterations for training.